 - Review CGS degree and certificate program requirements to identify what needs your proposed course meets.

-- Familiarize yourself with our approach to online learning and course development by reviewing our Guide for CGS Online Instructors (PDF) and standards we use in evaluating online course design.
+- Familiarize yourself with our approach to online learning and course design by reviewing our Guide for Online Development (PDF) and standards we use in evaluating online courses.

 - Contact the CGS Director of Academic Programs Boryana Dobreva with your ideas for a proposed course.
 She will advise you of the College's interest.

 - When you come in to discuss your course, you will review CGS online policies and procedures, our expectations for collaborative course development, and examples from CGS online courses to help you see what your course might look like.